simolus3/drift/docs/content/en/docs/Advanced Features/migrations.md

 `sqlite` can feel a bit limiting when it comes to migrations - there only are methods to create tables and columns.
 Existing columns can't be altered or removed.
 A workaround is described [here](https://stackoverflow.com/a/805508), it can be used together with `customStatement` to run the statements.

+## Complex migrations

+Sqlite has builtin statements for simple changes, like adding columns or dropping entire tables.

+Complex migrations require a [12-step procedure](https://www.sqlite.org/lang_altertable.html#otheralter) that involes creating a copy of the table and copying over data from the old table.
+Moor 3.4 introduced the `TableMigration` api to automate most of this procedure.

+When you're using complex migrations in your app, we strongly recommend to write integration tests for them to avoid data loss.

 ## Post-migration callbacks